Sponsored Legislation for District 2.

-- Prohibiting removal of trees from City properties without consulting the City Forester (R-07-267)
+This Resolution prohibits removal of trees from city properties without consulting the City Forester.

-This Resolution provided $500,000 to be used in the purchase of 420 acres of land, adjacent to open space land in Gutierrez Canyon; the purchased land was used to expand the open space area in Gutierrez Canyon.
+This Resolution provided $500,000 for the purchase of 420 acres of land adjacent to open space land in Gutierrez Canyon to expand the open space area.

-This Ordinance put in place a ban on using a non-hands free cellular device while driving; this was done in response to the rising number of traffic accidents caused by using cellular devices while driving.
+This Ordinance established a ban on using a non-hands free cellular device while driving; this was done in response to the rising number of traffic accidents caused by using cellular devices while driving.

 This Ordinance was created to abate the excessive noise intentionally created by drivers of automobiles and motorcycles, as the excessive noise constituted a public nuisance.